ARC

 Anand and Pavan left in the car while I went upstairs to look for the bag with a thin and already fading hope.

-There was no bag in the house.
+There was no bag in the flat.
 I went back downstairs and waited for my friends to come back.
-The laptop was a recent acquisition and as such I should not have had much attachment to it but even though I hated to admit it to myself I had been bowled over by Apple’s sexy design.
-It was also bought from money that I had saved by forgoing parties and healthy food!
+The laptop was a recent acquisition and as such I should not have had much attachment to it but even though I hated to admit it to myself I had fallen in love with Apple’s sleek design.
+It was also bought from money that I had saved by foregoing some luxuries and healthy food!
 And that made the loss acute.

 Anand and Pavan returned soon after and one look at their faces told me the full story.
-No auto.
-No bag.
-We decided to search again on the road, as the auto shouldn’t have gone all that far.
-So I got into the car and we set off again.
+We decided to search again over a larger area, as the auto shouldn’t have gone all that far.
+So I got into the car and we set off.
 We looked at every auto along the way hoping against hope to find the auto we had taken.
-As we searched I asked Pavan to use my phone and call his mobile that was in the bag.
+As we searched, I asked Pavan to use my phone and call his mobile that was in the bag.
 There was a chance that the auto driver might hear the phone and answer it.
-Pavan’s phone kept ringing and ringing for about 5 minutes before we got the dreaded message.
+Pavan’s phone kept ringing and ringing for about five minutes before we got the dreaded message.
 His phone was switched off!

 Pavan apparently also had an unknown amount of dollars in the same pocket where his phone was present.
-So I instantly began to theorize that once the auto driver heard the phone ringing in the bag and opened it he must have found the dollars and then the laptop and decided to keep them.
+We realized that once the auto driver heard the phone ringing in the bag and opened it he must have found the dollars and then the laptop and decided to keep them.

-Unfortunately, honesty is in such short supply in contemporary India that whatever little hope we had entertained of the auto driver answering our call flew right out of the window once the phone was switched off.
+Unfortunately, honesty is in such short supply in contemporary India that whatever little hope we had entertained of the auto driver answering our call shattered in an instant once we heard the message that the phone was switched off.

 Still, we searched for the auto all along M.G.
 Road, Brigade Road and Ashok Nagar but to no avail.
 We went back to our friend’s place to ask the caretaker of the building if in case the auto driver had returned.
 The answer was negative.

-With a heavy heart we made our way to the Ashok Nagar police station.
-There we talked to a young SI Mohan.
-Mohan listened to our sorry tale and asked some questions.
+With a heavy heart we made our way to the nearby Ashok Nagar police station.
+There we talked to a young Sub Inspector (SI) named Mohan.
+Mohan listened to our sorry tale and asked us some questions.

 “No sir.”